Asintotoo/MinestomACR/README.md

 ## Usage

-After having initialized your MinecraftServer, y call `MinestomACR.init()`.
+After having initialized your MinecraftServer, call `MinestomACR.init()`.
 This will allow you to use the Auto Registration features.

 ```java
 MinecraftServer.init()